Company Registration in Singapore Company Registration in Singapore

 Sole Proprietorship

-A sole proprietorship is the simplest and most common type of business structure in Singapore.
+A sole proprietorship is the simplest and most common type of business structures in Singapore.
 As the name suggests, it is a business owned and operated by one person.
 There is no legal distinction between the owner and the business, which means the owner has full control over all aspects of the business and is personally liable for its debts and obligations.

 Advantages: